Presbyphagia: Age-related Change in Lingual Pressure Generation

 The tongue is the primary propulsive agent for pumping food through the mouth, into the pharynx while bypassing the airway and through to the esophagus.
 Recent findings clearly reveal that an age-related change in lingual pressures is another contributing factor to presbyphagia.
 Healthy older individuals demonstrate significantly reduced isometric (i.e., static) tongue pressures compared with younger counterparts.
 In contrast, maximal tongue pressures generated during swallowing (i.e., dynamic) remain normal in magnitude. because, fortunately, swallowing is a submaximal pressure-demanding activity.
 In general, swallowing is considered a submaximal pressure task such that peak tongue pressures used in swallowing are lower than those generated isometrically.
-Although older individuals manage to achieve pressures necessary to affect a successful swallow, despite a reduction in overall maximum tongue strength, they achieve these pressures more slowly than young swallowers.
+Although older individuals manage to achieve pressures necessary to effect a successful swallow, despite a reduction in overall maximum tongue strength, they achieve these pressures more slowly than young swallowers.
 It has been suggested that the slowness that characterizes senescent swallowing may reflect the increased time necessary to recruit sufficient motor units to generate pressures necessary to operate an effective, safe swallow.